OpenVnmrJ/ovjTools/README.md

 ### Virtual Machine

-OpenVnmrJ can most easily be built in a virtual machine for one of the supported operating systems.
+OpenVnmrJ can easily be built in a virtual machine to isolate the build from your systems.
 There are pre-configured VM descriptions (using [vagrant](https://www.vagrantup.com/) ) for CentOS 6/7 and Ubuntu 14.04.
 The Vagrant files live in the [vms](vms/) directory.

 To build using one of these machine descriptions, simply run the script in ojvTools/bin/build_vm.sh: